 The ones marked in grey I would not consider, as they are too long, heavy, rare, expensive or several of those things at the same time.

-This is not everything though: with lenses that feature strong mechanical vignetting (which – amongst other things – leads to the truncation of light circles in the background) you may end up having a hard time to stitch the single frames.
+This is not everything though: with lenses that feature strong optical vignetting (which – amongst other things – leads to the truncation of light circles in the background) you may end up having a hard time to stitch the single frames.

 Even if you manage to properly stitch the panorama you will have cat’s eyes everywhere in the frame, not just towards the borders, as can be seen in this example:

-It is very hard finding decent information on mechanical vignetting, so over the past months I had a look at a bunch of fast long lenses and tried to find out which one works best for brenizers.
+It is very hard finding decent information on optical vignetting, so over the past months I had a look at a bunch of fast long lenses and tried to find out which one works best for brenizers.

 Each of the following brenizers has been taken as a 4×9 shots multi row panorama, so the distance to the subject has been changed.
 Neither did I own all of the lenses at the same time nor would I have been able to take the panoramas with all these lenses under the same lighting conditions, so there are obvious differences visible.